 Pristine beaches here are seemingly captivating to those fond of unspoilted beauties.
 The one listed in the “World Hidden Beaches” is “Long Beach” (“Bãi Dài”), which is most beautiful from October to March.
 The beach honorably ranks higher in the list to many other world famous beaches, such as Wildcat Beach in California, the USA, Pink Beach in Barbuda, or Cayo Costa State, south Florida and so forth.
 The fresh sea breezes and stunning sandy beaches touching crystal clear blue waters make Phu Quoc beach a true paradise.

-You can come here by ship or airplane (Ho Chi Minh City – Phu Quoc Flight).
+You can apply Vietnam visa online at our website and come here by ship or airplane (Ho Chi Minh City – Phu Quoc Flight) or booking Phu Quoc island Tour.
 Swimming, sun bathing, boat-sailing, scuba-diving, etc. are all the exciting and relaxing seaside activities, healthful for every individual tourist.
 There is some nice coral to see and if you are lucky you might see a bamboo shark.
 After about an hour dipping yourself in the cool and clean blue sea water, imagine that you are now served with a series of especially tasty seafood; you would feel like you were the happiest guy in the world!

 Phu Quoc beach is an ideal heaven for relaxing, snorkeling and scuba diving.
 Scuba Diving were introduced to the island during 2002 by Jeremy Stein, better known for his 5 Star diving and Instructor Training Centres in Nha Trang.
 So whilst diving is relatively new here you have a rare opportunity to be amongst the first to dive this area and to discover new dive sites.